bonn0062/GSoD/absolute_beginners.rst

   [1 2 3 4]

-You can also specify a condition, for example, numbers that are equal to or greater than 5, and use that condition to index an array.
+You can also select, for example, numbers that are equal to or greater than 5, and use that condition to index an array.

 ::